 - Stream restoration specialist

 - Wetlands specialist

-- Agricultural, environmental, food, forestry, metallurgical, mining, and mineral resource industries
+- Agricultural, environmental, mineral exploration and mining, and resource industries

-- Consulting firms specializing in agriculture, groundwater, environmental geology, engineering, or geography
+- Consulting firms specializing in mineral exploration, geochemistry, agriculture, groundwater, environmental geology, and engineering

 - Environmental education and communication firms

 - Government geological surveys, environment ministries, government research laboratories

 The Irving K. Barber School of Arts and Sciences offers MSc and the PhD degrees in Earth and Environmental Sciences.
 UBC Okanagan also has an Interdisciplinary Graduate Studies (IGS) program in which students may have an earth and environmental sciences department faculty member as their primary supervisor.